Battle of Cocherel

-The Battle of Cocherel was fought on 16 May 1364 between the forces of Charles V of France and the forces of Charles II of Navarre (known as Charles the Bad), over the succession to the dukedom of Burgundy.
+The Battle of Cocherel was fought on 16 May 1364 between the forces of Charles V of France and the forces of Charles II of Navarre (known as Charles the Bad) under the command of Bertrand du Guesclin, over the succession to the Kingdom of France.
 The result was a French victory.

 Background

 The French crown had been at odds with Navarre (near southern Gascony) since 1354.
 In 1363 the Navarrese used the captivity of John II of France in London and the political weakness of the Dauphin to try to seize power.
 Although there was no formal treaty, Edward III of England supported the Navarrese moves, particularly as there was a prospect that he might gain control over the northern and western provinces as a consequence.
 There had been a peace treaty known as the Treaty of Brétigny in place between England and France since 1360.
 As England was supposed to be at peace with France the English military forces used to support Navarre were drawn from the mercenary routier companies, not the king of England's army, thus avoiding a breach of the peace treaty.